 Outbound, 36 percent of trips arrive late at scheduled timepoints.
-Inbound, both AM and PM trips exhibit a similar pattern, with slight schedule variation through Watsonville until Airport Boulevard and Freedom Centre, at which point buses begin to run late.
+Inbound, both a.m. and p.m. trips exhibit a similar pattern, with slight schedule variation through Watsonville until Airport Boulevard and Freedom Centre, at which point buses begin to run late.
 Inbound trips arrive at Cabrillo College between two and four minutes late and fall further behind schedule as the route continues through Santa Cruz.
 At Water and Poplar, Route 71 generally arrives between six and minutes late.
-Most trips are able to arrive within five minutes of the scheduled time at METRO Center, although PM trips arrive an average of four minutes late.
+Most trips are able to arrive within five minutes of the scheduled time at METRO Center, although p.m. trips arrive an average of four minutes late.

-Outbound, on-time performance is especially problematic in the PM peak.
-While AM outbound trips typically arrive three minutes early at the Watsonville Terminal, PM outbound trips arrive an average of nine minutes late.
+Outbound, on-time performance is especially problematic in the p.m. peak.
+While a.m. outbound trips typically arrive three minutes early at the Watsonville Terminal, p.m. outbound trips arrive an average of nine minutes late.
 The route falls progressively further behind schedule at each timepoint, running more than 8 minutes late from Soquel and Rancho del Mar into Watsonville.
 Trips that serve Clifford and Pennsylvania run especially late, arriving an average of 13 minutes behind schedule.
-PM trips arrive at the Watsonville Transit Center an average of six minutes late.
-Late running is only problematic in the AM peak for trips serving Clifford and Pennsylvania, which arrive an average of five minutes behind schedule.
-Outbound trips in the AM peak arrive an average of three minutes early at Watsonville Transit Center.
+P.m. trips arrive at the Watsonville Transit Center an average of six minutes late.
+Running late is only problematic in the a.m. peak for trips serving Clifford and Pennsylvania, which arrive an average of five minutes behind schedule.
+Outbound trips in the a.m. peak arrive an average of three minutes early at Watsonville Transit Center.